Double lung transplant virus survivor going home | Health

 Double lung transplant virus survivor going home

 Doctors say Poland's first double lung transplant COVID-19 patient is feeling fine and will be going home this week.
-Doctors who treated 45-year-old Grzegorz Lipinski said Monday that the double transplant was the only way to save him after the virus almost totally his lungs.
+Doctors who treated 45-year-old Grzegorz Lipinski said Monday that the double transplant was the only way to save him after the virus severely damaged his lungs.

-Lipinski is head of the medical instruments sterilization room at a hospital in Tychy, southern Poland, that only treats COVID-19 patients.
-He was initially treated there then was moved to the University Hospital in Krakow, where he was put on the Extracorporeal Membrane Oxygenation, which is a system that performs the functions of the lungs.
-He had a double transplant at the Silesia Center of Heart Diseases in Zabrze in July.
+Lipinski is head of the medical instruments sterilisation room at a hospital in Tychy, southern Poland, that only treats COVID-19 patients.
+He was initially treated there then was moved to the University Hospital in Krakow, where he was put on the ExtraCorporeal Membrane Oxygenation, which is a system that performs the functions of the lungs.
+He had the double transplant at the Silesia Center of Heart Diseases in Zabrze in July.
 Prof Marian Zembala, the center's chief, says Lipinski is due to go home Tuesday.

 - READ MORE ON: